-For information about how web users access and interact with FileMaker WebDirect solutions, see chapter 4, "Working with a FileMaker WebDirect solution."
+For information about how web users interact with FileMaker WebDirect solutions, see "Implicit interaction model" on page 8.

 Although FileMaker WebDirect is very similar to FileMaker Pro, it does not have all the features of a FileMaker Pro network client.